 Phase I Consent Order sampling is complete for SWMU 20-002(a).
 All detected inorganic and organic chemical concentrations from Consent Order samples were below residential SSLs.
-SWMU 20-002(a) will be recommended for corrective action complete in the supplemental investigation report for Lower Sandia Canyon Aggregate Area, to be submitted to NMED in 2017.
+SWMU 20-002(a) was recommended for corrective action complete without controls in the supplemental investigation report for Lower Sandia Canyon Aggregate Area, submitted to NMED in July 2017.
 SWMU 20-002(a) will be eligible for a COC upon approval of the report by NMED.